 Mentalisation-based therapy and Dialectic behaviour therapy

 These therapies are mostly aimed at helping people with borderline personality disorder.
 Both treatments involve regular sessions over a period of 12 to 18 months.
-The treatment may include a mix of individual and group session.
+The treatment will usually include a mix of individual and group sessions.

-You meet regularly with a group of people who have similar problems and a psychotherapist.
+In group therapy you meet regularly with a group of people who have similar problems, along with one or more psychotherapists.
 The sessions are usually longer than in individual psychotherapy, often around 90 minutes.
-It is not provided because it is cheaper but because it is the best treatment for some people.
 It is particularly helpful if you have problems in relationships that happen again and again.
-It is actually powerful and encouraging to find that you aren't alone with your problem – and that you may even be able to help other people in the group.
+It is powerful and encouraging to find that you are not alone with your problem – and often group members are important in each other’s recovery.